Decodable hybrid dynamics of open quantum systems with Z_2 symmetry: The circuit as a partially monitored dynamical memory

 Under what circumstances does the decoding algorithm defined above give the correct estimate of $Z_{\rm cum}$ from $\mathrm{sgn} [f(v,T)]$?
 A necessary condition for the algorithm to produce anything more than noise is that the circuit must be in the spin glass phase with percolating connected bonds.
 As we discussed earlier, the quantum information is irretrievably lost when the upper and lower boundaries are disconnected [Fig.~\ref{eq:lang_buechler}] -- that is, no algorithm can recover the initial state.
 Meanwhile, the spin glass phase certainly seems to help the decoding.
 In this phase, the number of ``good'' directed paths diverges exponentially in the circuit depth $T$, and we can hope to discern the signal if the noise diverges more slowly, although still exponentially in $T$.
 This naive observation does not immediately tell us if the spin glass phase alone is sufficient for approximate decoding.
 Next, we turn to numerical tests of the decoder.

-Since we are really interested in the probability of success of the approximate estimation algorithm described above, which should not be too sensitive to the input ensemble (i.e. the ensemble of backbone graphs $G$ as in Fig.~\ref{fig:path_sum}, and measurement results on its horizontal bonds), we \MF{initially} dispense with a full simulation on the evolution of a quantum state, and instead directly sample the inputs from a classical dynamics, so that large system sizes can be accessed.
-In Sec.~\ref{app:benchmark} below, we show that the algorithm performs similarly on samples generated from the evolution of stabilizer quantum states, for \MF{accessible} system sizes.
+Here we are only interested in the probability of success of the approximate estimation algorithm described above (rather than faithfully representing the time evolution of the quantum state and access the phase transitions), which should not be too sensitive to the input ensemble (i.e. the ensemble of backbone graphs $G$ as in Fig.~\ref{fig:path_sum}, and measurement results on its horizontal bonds), we {initially} dispense with a full simulation on the evolution of a quantum state, and instead directly sample the inputs from a classical dynamics, so that large system sizes can be accessed.
+In Sec.~\ref{app:benchmark} below, we show that the algorithm performs similarly on samples generated from the evolution of stabilizer quantum states, for {accessible} system sizes.
+There, we will also see the percolation transition out of the spin glass phase, which is not accessible with the classical dynamics discussed in this section.

 The classical dynamics is defined as follows.
 We take an array $m_j = 0$ for $1 \le j \le L$ to start with.
 At odd time steps we ``measure'' each $(-1)^{m_j + m_{j+1}}$ with probability $p_{ZZ}^{\mc{M}}$, and at even time steps we flip $m_j \to 1-m_j$ with probability $p^{\rm err}$ for each $j$.
 The quantity $p^{\rm err}$ is similar to $p_X^{\mc{M}} + p_X^{\mc{E}}$ for the model in Fig.~\ref{fig:z2_circuit}, except that we now vary $p^{\rm err}$ and $p_{ZZ}^{\mc{M}}$ independently (i.e. dropping the constraint $p_{ZZ}^{\mc{M}} + p^{\rm err} = 1$).
 At the final step, we also ``measure'' $(-1)^{m_j + m_{j+1}}$ for each $j$.
-We then compute $f(v,T)$ using Eq.~\eqref{eq:f_i_t_dp}, and compare its sign with the correct value of $Z_{\rm cum}(\pi)$ for any error-avoiding spanning path $\pi$ terminating at $(v,T)$.
-In this classical model \MF{the correct value in the final state is} $Z_{\rm cum}(\pi) = (-1)^{m_v}$.
+We then compute $f(v,T)$ using Eq.~\eqref{eq:f_i_t_dp}, and compare its sign with the correct value of $Z_{\rm cum}(\pi_{\rm ESP})$ for any error-avoiding spanning path $\pi_{\rm ESP}$ terminating at $(v,T)$.
+In this classical model {the correct value in the final state is} $Z_{\rm cum}(\pi_{\rm ESP}) = (-1)^{m_v}$.

 We run this classical stochastic dynamics for various system sizes $L$ and various circuit depths $T$ over an ensemble of $O(10^5)$ samples.
 We then compute the success probability of decoding,

 The numerical results are shown in Fig.~\ref{fig:decoding_result_1+1d} (a,b,c), where we take $T \propto L$, $T \propto \ln L$, and $T \propto L^0$, respectively, and fix $p_{ZZ}^{\mc{M}} = 0.60$.
 The results with a given set of $(p_{ZZ}^{\mc{M}}, p^{\rm err})$ in Fig.~\ref{fig:decoding_result_1+1d}(a, b) can be summarized as follows,